open-sdg/open-sdg/docs/data-configuration.md

 > For more technical information see the [InputYamlMdMeta class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/inputs/InputYamlMdMeta.py) and an [example of InputYamlMdMeta configuration](https://github.com/open-sdg/sdg-build/blob/master/docs/examples/open_sdg_config.yml#L33).

 **Defaults**: As mentioned above, this `inputs` setting is optional.
 The defaults below show what is assumed if `inputs` is omitted entirely.
+Note that these defaults should not be considered the recommended approach -- they are left only for backwards compatibility.

 ```nohighlight
 inputs: